Table of Contents:

 - After the report is shared internally, Ellonda will work with the MarComm team to determine a course of action for any external reporting.

-- A final all-staff meeting will be held which will outline any feedback, recommendations and approvals from the Board and/or Exec Team, recap any changes that have already occurred as a result of the survey, and share plans for future JEDI programming and goals for 2021.
+- A final all-staff meeting will be held which will outline any feedback, recommendations and approvals from the Board and/or Exec Team, recap any changes that have already occurred as a result of the survey, and share plans for future JEDI programming and goals for the following year.

 B Lab continues to look ahead as we concentrate on the continued execution of our mission and goals.
 We will find our greatest success through the contributions that each one of us makes.
 Diversity enhances our work by exposing it and challenging us to consider, weigh, and value the thoughts, experiences, and practices of others different from ourselves.